jbiatek/BSGRulebook/rulebook.md

 ![A regular Skill Check card](images/skillcheck.png)

 Each Skill check has a strength in the top left corner, a title, a picture, and colors which count as positive.
 Any color not "lit up" is negative, and will subtract from the positive cards.
+Two cards from the Destiny deck are secretly added to the Skill check when it begins.

+Starting with the player to the left of the current player, each player secretly contributes their choice of cards, face down, into the Skill check.
+The current player goes last.
+Human players may normally contribute any number of cards, including zero.
+The number of cards added is public knowledge.
+Cylon players and players in the Brig may only contribute up to 1 card.

 The result of the Skill check will determine which of the boxes at the bottom will take effect.
 A Skill check is passed if it meets or exceeds the strength in the top left corner.
 There may be a "partial pass" result if the strength reaches a certain threshold but doesn't fully pass, but otherwise the Skill check fails.

 <div class="expansion" markdown="1">
 ![The Skill Check Ability icon](images/skillcheckability.png)

 If a card is revealed in a Skill check with the Skill Check Ability icon, resolve the card's text.
 If multiple cards with the same name appear, only one is resolved and the rest are skipped.
 If multiple Skill Check Abilities are present, the current player decides what order they are resolved in.

+If the Skill Check Ability icon appears as a result, that result is triggered if at least 1 Skill Card with a Skill Check Ability icon was played into the check, in addition to the result of the Skill check.
 </div>

 The full, detailed procedure for resolving a Skill check is as follows: